r0gue-io/pop-cli/README.md

 cargo test
 ```

-Due to the time it can take to build a test or a contract some tests has been separate to the normal testing flow.
+Due to the time it can take to build a Parachain or a Smart Contract, some tests have been separated from the normal testing flow.

-To run the unit tests that involves building a contract:
+To run the unit tests that involves building a Smart Contract:

 ```sh
 cargo test --features unit_contract
 ```

-To run the unit tests that involves building a parachain:
+To run the unit tests that involves building a Parachain:

 ```sh
 cargo test --features unit_parachain
 ```

-Then we have some tests that check all the flow is correct:
+Then we have some tests that check all the flows are correct:

-Run the e2e tests for contracts functionality:
+Run the e2e tests for Smart Contracts functionality:

 ```sh
 cargo test --features e2e_contract
 ```

-Run the e2e tests for parachain functionality:
+Run the e2e tests for Parachain functionality:

 ```sh
 cargo test --features e2e_parachain